April - September 2018

 This assignment supported the GoE in preparing an action plan on registering property and more generally in improving the performance of the land administration system in Egypt.

-According to Doing Business 2017 Egypt stands at a rank of 119 out of 200 economies world-wide for registering property, because: the cadaster is incomplete; the processes are complex and lengthy; and there is little automation in the property rights system.
-To address this, there is a clear need for a roadmap of both short- and longer-term actions for necessary legal and institutional reform, particularly addressing the lack of synergy between the cadaster and the registration process, the needs of urban areas, and the establishment of a more integrated spatial data infrastructure.
-Provision of technical support to piloting the application of the title system in selected cities, as well as updating the titles in the rural areas is also envisioned as a follow-up to this project.
+According to Doing Business 2017 Egypt stood at a rank of 119 out of 200 economies world-wide for registering property, because: the cadaster was incomplete; the processes were complex and lengthy; and there was little automation in the property rights system.
+To address this, there was a clear need for a roadmap of both short- and longer-term actions for necessary legal and institutional reform, particularly addressing the lack of synergy between the cadaster and the registration process, the needs of urban areas, and the establishment of a more integrated spatial data infrastructure.
+Provision of technical support to piloting the application of the title system in selected cities, as well as updating the titles in the rural areas is envisioned as a follow-up to this project.

-Ultimately, the activity is aimed at eliminating business environment obstacles to the formation and growth of enterprises in Egypt.
-To achieve this objective, the consultants will support the World Bank to provide technical assistance to the Government of Egypt (GoE) and relevant regulatory agencies to a) identify deficiencies in laws and regulations governing land surveying and registration; b) assessment of the ICT, geospatial data infrastructure; services modernization and digitation, and electronic governance; and c) articulating actionable recommendations to address those obstacles and support their implementation.
+Ultimately, the activity was aimed at eliminating business environment obstacles to the formation and growth of enterprises in Egypt.
+To achieve this objective, the consultants supported the World Bank to provide technical assistance to the Government of Egypt (GoE) and relevant regulatory agencies to a) identify deficiencies in laws and regulations governing land surveying and registration; b) assess the ICT, geospatial data infrastructure, service modernization and digitation, and electronic governance; and c) articulate actionable recommendations to address obstacles and support implementation.

 LEI provided a team of two international land administration experts who worked closely in collaboration with a national consultant and the World Bank Task Team.
 The assignment involved the following:

 The team additionally developed a number of international case studies on land reform of interest to the Egyptian context.